Soil materials for farm dam construction

-Where they have high gravel contents and/or high linear shrinkages there needs to be very stringent construction methods if they are to be successfully used.
+Where they have high gravel contents or high linear shrinkages there needs to be very stringent construction methods if they are to be successfully used.
 These include:

-- build and compact at the optimum moisture content;
+- to build and compact at the optimum moisture content

-- add fine grained gypsum on upstream face of the wall to reduce the risk of tunnels forming;
+- adding fine grained gypsum on upstream face of the wall to reduce the risk of tunnels forming

-- freeboard should be increased to prevent cracks extending below the waterline.
+- increasing freeboard to prevent cracks extending below the waterline.